thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 The library comes bundles with three (3) type casting classes which relies on the property type information:

-- `CastToScalar`: converts the cell value to a scalar type or `null` depending on the property type information.
+- `CastToBuiltInType`: converts the cell value to a scalar type or `null`, `true` depending on the property type information.
 - `CastToDate`: converts the cell value into a PHP `DateTimeInterface` implementing object.
 You can optionally specify the date format and its timezone if needed.
-- `CastToEnum`: converts the cell vale into a PHP `Enum` backed or not.
+- `CastToEnum`: converts the cell value into a PHP `Enum`.

 You can also provide your own class to typecast the cell value according to your own rules.
 To do so, first, specify your casting with the attribute: